aahill/azure-docs/articles/cognitive-services/text-analytics/migration-guide.md

 ### Feature changes

-The language detection feature has not changed in v3 outside of the endpoint version, but the JSON response will contain `ConfidenceScore` instead of `score`.
-V3 also only returns a single language in the output.
+The language detection feature output has changed in v3.
+The JSON response will contain `ConfidenceScore` instead of `score`.
+V3 also only returns one language in a  `detectedLanguage` attribute of the response.

 ### Steps to migrate